MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/overview.md

 Content Understanding offers customizable audio analyzer templates:

-* **Post-call analytics**.
+* **Post-call analysis**.
 Analyze call recordings to generate conversation transcripts, call summaries, sentiment assessments, and more.

-* **Conversation summarization**.
+* **Conversation analysis**.
 Generate transcriptions, summaries, and sentiment assessments from conversation audio recordings.

 Start with a template or create a custom analyzer to meet your specific business needs.